hrishi508/DebFace/README.md

 __They will end up throwing a lot of errors due to the mislabelled samples and mismatches.
 Only run in this script on the manually cleaned version that I have provided [here]().__

-The following are the steps to generate your own data from the manually cleaned IMFDB using the custom-made scripts:
+Following are the steps to generate your own data from the manually cleaned IMFDB using the custom-made scripts:
 1. After cloning this repository, navigate to the root (i.e. DebFace/) and create a 'datasets/' folder there.
 2. Download the manually cleaned IMFDB dataset from [here]() and move it into the newly created 'datasets/' folder.
 3. Set the arguments in the [config.ini](/config.ini) appropriately